 - Kristin Karlsson (MPA, Sweden) will speak on "How does pharmacometric evaluation in Europe work in practice and what does the Modelling and Simulation Working Group do?"

 - Anna Nordmark (MPA, Sweden) will present on "The New Draft EMA Guidance on PBPK – The Qualification of the intended use concept"

-- Special session on Benefit-Risk assessments This session will be devoted to Benefit-Risk assessment, focusing on Multi Criteria Decision Analysis (MCDA) and Preference elicitation.
+- Special session on characterising the benefit-risk profile of medicinal products.
+This session will be devoted to Benefit-Risk assessment, focusing on Multi Criteria Decision Analysis (MCDA) and Preference elicitation.
 Further presenters will be selected by the organising committee from the submitted abstracts.

 - Registration will open on Monday 16 January at 9:00 (9AM) local Budapest time (CET, Central European Time: GMT+1).
 Registration is only possible at the PAGE website.

 - If you have previously registered at the PAGE website, your personal details (address etc.) are still available.

 - If this is the first time you will attend PAGE, register first at the PAGE website before enrolling for the meeting.

 Please keep our database up to date by editing your existing profile if required!

 - If you've forgotten your password, a reminder can be requested automatically from the website by e-mail.

 - If you've forgotten your password and changed your e-mail address then please contact Rik Schoemaker (firstname.lastname@example.org).

 - Updates of personal details in the website are confirmed automatically by email.
 Note that if you do not receive a confirmation, you should check that your e-mail address is correctly entered in the designated field.

 - 625 € for participants from industry and commercial enterprises